davidjosearaujo/mc/second-year/first-semester/SQ/01-paper-presentation/presentation.md

 </div>

 <!--
 The development of distributed operating systems is key to leveraging the strengths of quantum and classical hardware.

 Quantum computers serve as accelerators for specialized tasks, while classical computers handle versatile operations.

 The challenge lies in creating system architectures that seamlessly combine the two, distributing processing efficiently.

-Research focuses on tightly integrating various quantum and classical systems, enabling optimized task allocation and unlocking the full potential of quantum computing in practical applications.
+Optimized task allocation and unlocking the full potential of quantum computing in practical applications.
 -->

 ---